openvinotoolkit/model_server/docs/ovms_onnx_example.md

 # Prediction with ONNX Models {#ovms_docs_demo_onnx}

-Steps are similar to [quick start](ovms_quickstart.md) guide with IR model format.
-Model Server accepts ONNX models as well with no differences in versioning.
-Locate ONNX model file in separate model version directory.
+Similar to the steps in the [quick start](ovms_quickstart.md) guide using an OpenVINO IR model format.
+Model Server accepts ONNX models with the same versioning structure.
+Similar to IR, place each ONNX model file in a separate model version subdirectory.
 Below is a complete functional use case using python 3.6 or higher.

 Download the model: